Law (Philosophy, Politics and Law Pathway) LLB (Hons) – 2022 entry

 Why choose this course

-Top lawyers not only know what the law is, but they understand why it is this way, what philosophical ideals and values it is based on, and how it can be made better.
+Top lawyers not only know what the law is, but they understand why it is this way, what philosophical ideals and values it's based on, and how it can be made better.

-If you are keen to get a solid legal education and dig deeper to better understand fundamental questions about why the law functions the way it does, then this is the course for you.
+If you're keen to get a solid legal education and dig deeper to better understand fundamental questions about why the law functions the way it does, then this is the course for you.

 The heightened analytical skills that can be obtained on our LLB in Law (Philosophy, Politics and Law Pathway) are increasingly in demand by employers.
 As technology eliminates simplistic tasks, employers are progressively seeking law graduates who have complex problem-solving skills, can think abstractly, argue critically and find creative solutions to novel legal problems.
 This is what our course delivers.

 We also offer award-winning Professional Training Placements and we deliver on jobs.
 Surrey was named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide 2022.

 We are ranked 4th for law in the National Student Survey 2022.
 We're proud to be ranked 58th in the world for law by the Times Higher Education World University Subject Rankings 2022, too.